definecoder/definecoder.github.io/STL/vector.md

         Output:
         1 2 3 4 5 0 0 0 0 0

-- The big question in our mind is **What happens after resize, if the data type is not integer!** The answer is **If the datatype is `int`, `double`, `long int` or number related anything, the value is automatically set to 0.
+- The big question in our mind is **What happens after resize if the data type is not integer!** The answer is **If the datatype is `int`, `double`, `long int` or number related anything, the value is automatically set to 0.
 And if the data type is `char` or `string` related something, each index will contain a `NULL` character!**

 - Now suppose, we have a vector of length 7.
 We resize if to length 5.
 Then these 5 elements remains the same.
-Just those last elements gets deleted.
+Just those last elements get deleted.

     ```cpp
         vector < int > v{1, 2, 3, 4, 5, 6, 7};